Title: ACADEMIC LOAD

 The normal academic load for each Summer session is two courses or six semester hours.
 The maximum course load allowed in each Summer term is seven (7) credit hours.
 Any exception to this must be approved by the Vice President for Academic Affairs.

-By action of the Academic Council and the President's Cabinet on July 21, 1984, revised on February 4, 2002, by the approval of the Provost, revised on January 24, 2006, by action of the Faculty Senate and revised September 28, 2010.
+By action of the Academic Council and the President's Cabinet on July 21, 1984, revised on February 4, 2002 by the approval of the Provost, revised on January 24, 2006 by action of the Faculty Senate and revised on September 28, 2010 and revised by the Bridge Program Director January 2014.